Batchelor Cornerflow Example#

 *********** profiling figure in output/batchelor_scaling_iterative_refpt.png

 If sufficient computational resources are available when running this notebook (unlikely during website generation) this should show that the scaling (“speed up”) of our solve step has improved but the overall wall time appears larger than when using a direct (LU) solver.
-For comparison we provide the output of this notebook using ne = 256, p = 1 and number = 10 in Figure 2.4.4 generated on a dedicated machine using a local conda installation of the software.
+For comparison we provide the output of this notebook using ne = 256, p = 1 and number = 10 in Figure 2.4.4 generated on a dedicated machine with a local conda installation of the software.

 Figure 2.4.4 Scaling results for a direct solver using a MATNEST matrix with ne = 256, p = 1 averaged over number = 10 calculations using a local conda installation of the software on a dedicated machine.